nneubert/TeikoTechnicalNathanielNeubert/README.md

 analysis.py houses the key analysis functions of the program.
 This provides the tools we might want to use when analyzing a generated dataframe.

 dashboard.py is like the frame that puts the overall picture together.
 In it I placed the majority of sqlite3 queries to generate the desired dataframes and run the desired analysis for the assignment.
 With additional time, I would like to have made the dashboard more generalizable, but it succeeds for the current assignment.

+I actually have not worked with sqlite3 since college, so this was a good exercise in relearning and applying some techniques I haven't touched on in a long time.
+I can see the value of storing data in this way.
+It was also my first use of a dashboard, while I can't say I'm an expert, I do find the features very interesting and would like to better learn how to make more generalizable python programs in this way.
+The analysis.py program was the most familiar for me.